webmcu-ai/on-device-motion-snn/README.md

 ## Probably a good idea to check with an AI if this has any damaging code in the index.html file.

+Note the inference "STOP" button is way below the rest of the page.
+(Took a while to find it)

 <img src="backups/cell-webpage.jpg" width=500>